-• We use places to hold tokens, each representing a node.
-Initially, all N nodes are good nodes (e.g., 128 in our reference CPS), and put in place N_g as tokens.
+- We use tokens to represent nodes.
+We use places to hold tokens.
+Initially, all N nodes are good nodes (e.g., 128 in our reference CPS).
+Hence initially place N_g holds N tokens. - We use transitions to model events.
+Specifically, TCP models good nodes being compromised; TFP models a good node being falsely identified as compromised; TIDS models a bad node being detected correctly.

-- We use transitions to model events.
-Specifically, TCP models good nodes being compromised; TFP models a good node being falsely identified as compromised; TIDS models a bad node being detected correctly. - · Good nodes may become compromised because of capture attacks with rate λ_c .
+- Good nodes may become compromised because of capture attacks with rate λ_c .
 This assumption is modeled by associating transition TCP with an aggregate rate $\lambda_c \times N_g$.
-Firing TCP will move tokens one at a time (if it exists) from place N_q to place N_b .
+Firing TCP will move tokens one at a time (if it exists) from place N_g to place N_b .
 Tokens in place N_b represent bad nodes performing impairment attacks with probability p_a . - When a bad node is detected by the system IDS as compromised, the number of compromised nodes evicted will be incremented by 1, so place N_e will hold one more token.
 On the other hand, the number of undetected compromised nodes will be decremented by 1, i.e., place N_b will hold one less token.
-These detection events are modeled by associating transition TIDS with a rate of $(N_b \times (1 - \mathcal{P}{\rm fn}))/(T{\rm IDS})$ with $1 - \mathcal{P}{\rm fn}$ accounting for the system IDS true negative probability. - The system-level IDS can incorrectly identify a good node as compromised.
-This is modeled by moving a good node in place N_g to place N_e from firing transition TFP with a rate of $(N_g \times \mathcal{P}{\rm fp})/(T{\rm IDS})$, with $\mathcal{P}{\rm fp}$ accounting for the system IDS false positive probability. - The system energy is exhausted after time $N{\rm IDS}$ imes $T{\rm IDS}$, where $N{\rm IDS}$ is the maximum number of intrusion detection intervals the CPS can possibly perform before it exhausts its energy due to performing ranging, sensing, and intrusion detection functions.
+These detection events are modeled by associating transition TIDS with a rate of (N_b×(1-P{fn}))/T{IDS}, with 1 - P{fn} accounting for the system IDS true positive probability. - The system-level IDS can incorrectly identify a good node as compromised.
+This is modeled by moving a good node in place N_g to place N_e from firing transition TFP with a rate of $(N_g \times \mathcal{P}{\rm fp})/T{\rm IDS}$, with $\mathcal{P}{\rm fp}$ accounting for the system IDS false positive probability. - The system energy is exhausted after time $N{\rm IDS} \times T{\rm IDS}$, where $N{\rm IDS}$ is the maximum number of intrusion detection intervals the CPS can possibly perform before it exhausts its energy due to performing ranging, sensing, and intrusion detection functions.
 It can be estimated by considering the amount of energy consumed in each $T{\rm IDS}$ interval.
-This energy exhaustion event is modeled by placing a token in place energy initially, and firing transition TENERGY with rate $1/(N{\text{IDS}} \times T{\text{IDS}})$.
+This energy exhaustion event is modeled by placing a token in place energy initially, and firing transition TEN-ERGY with rate $1/(N{\rm IDS} \times T{\rm IDS})$.
 When the energy exhaustion event occurs, the token in place energy will be vanished, and the system enters an absorbing state meaning the lifetime is over.
 This condition is modeled by disabling all transitions in the SPN model. - When the number of bad nodes (i.e., tokens in place N_b) is at least 1/3 of the total number of nodes (tokens in places N_g and N_b), the system fails because of a Byzantine failure.
 The system lifetime is over, and is modeled again by disabling all transitions in the SPN model. - Bad nodes in place N_b perform attacks with probability p_a , and cause impairment to the system.
 After an impairment-failure time period is elapsed, heavy impairment due to attacks will result in a security failure.
 We model this situation by firing transition TIF with a rate of $p_a \times N_b \times \lambda{if}$ indicating the amount of time needed by $p_a N_b$ bad nodes to reach this level of impairment, beyond which the system cannot sustain the damage.
 The value of λ{if} is system specific, and is determined by domain experts.
 A token is flown into place impaired when such a security failure occurs.
 Once a token is in place impaired, the system enters an absorbing state, meaning the lifetime is over.
 Again, it is modeled by disabling all transitions in the SPN model.